maiswan/backlight/README.md

 ## Configurations

-All configurations are stored in `config.json`.
-Backlight saves the currently executing LED commands when it exits and applies them automatically on startup.
+All configurations are inside `config.json`.
+Backlight saves the currently executing LED commands when it exits and re-applies them automatically on startup.

 Backlight also offers remote control through a HTTP API.
 The routes are as follows: